emenogu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This training illustrates Shell variables and expansions
+Info on variables and expansions